filipburakowski/SBBetting/README.md

 3. Start application using 'npm run dev'
 4. Open http://localhost at a given port.
 Default port number is 1234.

+**Task guidelines**

+1. Create folding menu
+2. Data provided are in JSON format
+3. Endpoint returns array 'data' with elements as categories for menu.
+4. Complete the task using task runner, LESS/SASS and JS/jquery.

 **Wytyczne zadania**

 1. Zadaniem jest wykonanie harmonijki kategorii.